jalvesaq/zotcite/README.md

 # Zotcite

+_Zotcite_ is a Vim plugin that provides integration with Zotero.
+With _zotcite_ you can:

-Omni completion of citation keys from Zotero database for Markdown and RMarkdown documents.
+  - Do omni completion of citation keys from Zotero database in both Markdown and RMarkdown documents.

+  - See information on the reference under cursor.

+  - Use the `zotref` filter to pre-process the Markdown document before it is passed to `pandoc-citeproc`, avoiding the need of `bib` files.

+  - Open the PDF attachment of the reference associated with the citation key under cursor.

+  - Extract highlighted text and text notes from PDF attachments of references.

+  - Extract Zotero notes from Zotero database.

+  - Add all cited references to the YAML header of the Markdown document.

+_Zotcite_ is being developed and tested on Linux and should work flawlessly on other Unix systems, such as Mac OS X. It may require additional configuration on Windows.

+Requirements:

+  - Zotero 5

+  - Python 3

+  - python3-poppler-qt5 (only if you are going to extract annotations from PDF documents)

 ## Installation

 Zotcite can be installed as any Vim plugin.
 It is recommended the use of a plugin manager, such as [Vim-Plug](https://github.com/junegunn/vim-plug).
-It requires Python 3 and Zotero 5.

 The `zotero` module does not import the `vim` module.
 Hence, its code could easily be adapted to other text editors such as Emacs or Gedit.